Ultimo, New South Wales: Population

 The 2001 census recorded a population of 4,054, 46% of whom were born overseas.

 Houses

 In common with other inner suburbs such as Surry Hills, Ultimo still has some of the oldest examples of Victorian terraces.
 Despite slum clearance and redevelopment during the 20th century, many fine examples exist which, as in other inner Sydney suburbs, have been progressively 'gentrified' in recent times.

 Education

 Ultimo is home to the main campus of the University of Technology Sydney and the Sydney Institute of TAFE, the largest TAFE in New South Wales.
 International Grammar School is located near the western boundary.
 Ultimo Public School is bounded by Jones Street, Wattle Street and Quarry Street.
+Barnardos Early Learning Centre is accessible from the Jones Street side of the property, with its balcony overlooking Ultimo Public School to the west.